MeyS05/DBSMproject/README.md

 3. `subscriber.py` receives messages from MQTT topics.
 4. The subscriber processes each message and stores it in the correct database.

+The databases, broker, and admin dashboards run in Docker. `publisher.py` and `subscriber.py` run locally with Python, connecting to the Dockerized services through their published ports on `localhost`.

 ## MQTT Topics and Storage

 | MQTT topic | Example data | Main database |